Gifts Support the Future of Interlochen

 What Your Gift Can Do

-Here are just a few exciting programs that planned gifts have helped make possible at Interlochen over the last year:
+Here are just a few exciting things that planned gifts help make possible at Interlochen: